Henry C. Nevins Home for Aged and Incurables

 Henry C. Nevins Home for Aged and Incurables was built in 1906 in Methuen, Massachusetts.
 It was listed on the National Register of Historic Places in 1984.
 It and the Nevins Memorial Library, located at 305 Broadway were built by for Henry C. Nevins and his family as a memorial to his father, David C. Nevins, Sr. Both buildings were listed on the National Register on the same day.

 History

 The Nevins Home was built on the site of the home of Charles Ingalls, one of Methuen's early hat manufacturers.
 The property was acquired in 1905 by the executors for the estate of Julie F. H. Nevins who died in 1904.
 Mrs. Nevins left $100,000, plus an endowment, for construction of the Henry C. Nevins Home for Aged and Incurable.
 Ground breaking began in June 1905 and dedication of the new facility took place in July of the following year.

+The home was designed by Harris M. Stephenson, Boston architect.